ianberg-volpe/GMNSpy/spec/md/signal_timing_phase.md

 ## min_green

-Required.
 The minimum green time in seconds for an actuated signal.
 Green time in seconds for a fixed time signal.

 `min_green`

--   is required
+-   is optional
 -   Type: `integer`
 -   cannot be null
 -   defined in: [signal_timing_phase](signal_timing_phase-properties-min_green.md "spec/signal_timing_phase.schema.json#/properties/min_green")